The December Traffic Bump: How to Prep Your Blog This Year

 Again, this can be a time-consuming process, but optimizing your affiliate links now will help you earn even more from the increased traffic coming your way – so it’s worth it!

-☑️ SEO To-Do: Audit and optimize your affiliate links in your top posts.
+☑️ To-Do: Audit and optimize your affiliate links in your top posts.
+Then sit back and watch more money roll in!

 5. Improve Your Internal Linking from Your Top Posts